elv-Duy/Movieclips_channel_data_scraping/README.md

 # Movieclips_channel_data_scraping
-A script to scrape metadata from Youtube's Movieclips channel using a provided lists of video urls
+A script to extract metadata from YouTube's Movieclips channel using a provided list of video URLs organized by year

 ## Installation
 ```